Half Marathon Course

 Leg 2: Penrose Gully 4 Ways to Penrose Gully 4 Ways

-Description: After leaving Penrose Gully – runners continue around the rail trail, hugging the cliffs and making their way into the Glow Worm Tunnel.
-The tunnel is 600m long and runners must walk through the tunnel.
-Its a great chance to turn your light off and check out the Glow Worms.
-They are truely amazing.
-After exiting the tunnel at the other end – runners turn left onto the Pagoda Track and left again onto the Old Coach Rd and the downhill begins as runners approach Penrose 4 Ways again at 15km.
+Description: After leaving Penrose Gully – turn left and head up the Old Coach Road, hugging the cliffs and making their way onto the Pagoda Trail towards the Glow Worm Tunnel.
+At the end of the Pagoda Trail turn right and pass through the Tunnel.
+The tunnel is 600m long and runners must walk and only use a red light whilst in the tunnel.
+Here is the opportunity to turn your light off and check out the glow worms in all their glory.
+They are truly amazing.
+After exiting the tunnel, athletes are to head to the turn around point, then head back through the Glow Worm Tunnel, left onto the Pagoda Trail and then left again onto the Old Coach Road.
+Here the race really heats up as the downhill starts back to Penrose 4-Ways.

 Leg 3: Penrose Gully 4 ways to Newnes

 Description: After hydrating and grabbing some refreshments, runners leave the Penrose Gully 4-ways junction and head back along the Wolgan Valley Rail Trail, cross the Wolgan River and run up to the finish line in Newnes.

 Contingency Courses if Wolgan Road is still closed: